kklike32/HighRiseAssignment/README.md

 # Highrise FAQ Chatbot

 This project is a prototype of an FAQ chatbot designed to assist users with questions about the Highrise app.
 The chatbot can answer user queries by providing relevant responses from the Highrise FAQ section found at [https://support.highrise.game/en/](https://support.highrise.game/en/).
+The chatbot's web application can be found at [https://highrisechatbot.streamlit.app](https://highrisechatbot.streamlit.app).

 **Author**: Keenan Kalra
 **Date**: December 2024